socheataly/imagej/README.md

 # imagej
-Repository of critical ImageJ macros used in my PhD
+Repository of important ImageJ macros used in my PhD